tzmcion/ReactPianoPlayer/README.md

 <ol>
  <li>
   <b>User input</b></br>
   User Drags/chooses Midi file.
-He can configure options before that, or he can play demo file, then the Midi file is automatically imported
+He can configure options before that, using the preview view to see the results
  </li>
  <li>
-  <b>Website proceses it</b></br>
+  <b>Website proceses the inserted MIDI</b></br>
-  Website saves the file to localstorage and it procesess it.
-It uses a "/helpers/getNoteEventsJSON.ts" file (function) to remove all unnecesarry events.
+  Website saves the file to localstorage, checks it's extensions, converts the MIDI format to compatibile with the app - Midi has 3 different formats used.
+It also combines multiple tracks into one single track.
  </li>
  <li>
  <b>Website creates canvas animation</b></br>
-  Canvas animation is created, frame rate is 60fps or 144 fps (depends on the screen type).
+  Canvas animation is created, the app uses 5 separate canvas elements to render everything properlly.
  </li>
 </ol>